isomerpages/pmo-nccs/media/speeches/_posts/2024-09-06-post-Speech by Singapore's Ambassador for Climate Action at the International Built Environment Week.md

 standards enable financial institutions to more confidently invest in a company’s decarbonisation.&nbsp; Let me cite an example from the building sector.
-An international alliance of leading green building rating system organisations has launched a guide to help bridge knowledge gaps.
+An international alliance of leading green building rating system organisations has launched a guide to help bridge knowledge gaps<sup>8</sup>.
 The guide helps institutional investors and financial institutions better understand major building certification systems, and how those certifications align with the goals of sustainable finance.</p>
 <p>Another enabler is taxonomies. &nbsp;The Monetary Authority of Singapore,
 in collaboration with industry, has established the Singapore-Asia Taxonomy for Sustainable Finance.
 The taxonomy aims to serve as a common reference